-Employers generally need to apply for a work permit or a combined residence and work permit [Dutch: gecombineerde vergunning voor verblijf en arbeid, GVVA] for all employees coming to work in the Netherlands from outside the EU, EEA or Switzerland.
+Employers generally need to apply for a work permit or a combined residence and work permit (gecombineerde vergunning voor verblijf en arbeid, GVVA) for all employees coming to work in the Netherlands from outside the EU, EEA or Switzerland.
 However, there is an exception for highly skilled migrants.
 They are sometimes also called knowledge workers.

-If you wish to employ a highly skilled migrant from outside the EU/EEA or Switzerland in the Netherlands, he/she will require a provisional residence permit (machtiging tot voorlopig verblijf, MVV) or/and a residence permit.
-Only a recognised employer can submit an application on behalf of a highly skilled migrant.
+If you wish to employ a highly skilled migrant from outside the EU/EEA or Switzerland in the Netherlands, they will most likely require a provisional residence permit (machtiging tot voorlopig verblijf, MVV) and/or a residence permit.
+Only recognised employers can submit an application on behalf of a prospective highly skilled migrant.
 Find out more about recognised sponsors and how to become one.

-If the highly skilled migrant has a valid residence permit issued in a Schengen member state and a recognised sponsor has applied for his/her residence permit, they are exempt of a provisional residence permit (MVV).
+Does the prospective highly skilled migrant already have a valid residence permit issued in another Schengen member state?
+When a recognised sponsor applies for their residence permit in the Netherlands, they will not need a provisional residence permit (MVV).

-If you're planning to employ a knowledge worker from outside the EU, EEA or Switzerland, then special rules apply for work permits.
-It's even possible to offer them tax-free remuneration for the extra costs incurred working in the Netherlands.
-This is the 30% facility, sometimes referred to as the 30% facility.
+If you plan to employ a knowledge worker from outside the EU, EEA or Switzerland, then you may offer them tax-free remuneration for the extra costs incurred working in the Netherlands.
+This is the 30% facility, sometimes referred to as the 30% ruling.

 - The migrant is not a risk to public order or national security.

-- The migrant is willing to undergo a tuberculosis test upon arrival in the Netherlands.
-Certain nationalities are exempt from this obligation.
+- The migrant is willing to take a tuberculosis test upon arrival in the Netherlands.
+Some nationalities are exempt from this obligation.

 - The migrant will earn a competitive income.

-- The migrant either has an employment contract, an appointment decision, or, being a guest lecturer, a guest agreement.
-For an intra-company transfer the migrant needs to have an employer's declaration from the foreign employer.
-This declaration should include the duration of the transfer, the type of employment as well as the income.
+- The migrant either has an employment contract or an appointment decision.
+Or if they are a guest lecturer, a guest agreement.
+For an intra-company transfer, the migrant needs to have an employer's declaration from the foreign employer.
+This declaration should include the duration of the transfer, the type of employment, and the expected income.

-- To work in the Dutch healthcare services the migrant has to be included in the so-called BIG register.
+- If the migrant is to work in Dutch healthcare services, they must register in the BIG register.
 The provision of healthcare services by individual practitioners is regulated by the Individual Healthcare Professions Act (BIG).
-When admitted to the BIG register the migrant is then able to use their legally protected professional title.
+Once admitted to the BIG register, the migrant is then able to use their legally protected professional title.

 Short-term knowledge workers

-A simplified procedure exists for knowledge workers staying for less than three months in the Netherlands.
+A simplified procedure exists for knowledge workers staying for less than 3 months in the Netherlands.